University of Baghdad

 List of references should be arranged alphabetically in the following style.

 Reference to a journal publication: (The name of journals should be written in full and italic type).

 Important Note: Please add the DOI for all listed references.

 Roche, G. C. 2007.
 Conspectus of the sphecid wasps of Egypt (Hymenoptera: Ampulicidae, Sphecidae, Crabronidae).
 Egyptian Journal of Natural History, 4(2): 12-149.

 Liu, D. Y. and Baker, H. 1992.
 Morphology of spermatozoa bound to the zonapellucida of human oocytes that failed to fertilize in vitro.
 Journal of Reproduction and Fertility, 94: 71-84.
 DOI: 10.1530/jrf.0.0940071

 Reference to a book:

-The Bulletin of the Iraq Natural History Museum do check plagiarism of submitted papers through Turnitin software; so that the percentage of plagiarism does not exceed 20%.
+The Bulletin of the Iraq Natural History Museum does check plagiarism of submitted papers through Turnitin software; so that the percentage of plagiarism should not exceed 20%.